dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/auxiliary.md

 | singleFrameAcquired | Triggered when an image is acquired under the single-frame mode. |
 | frameAddedToBuffer  | Triggered each time a new frame is added to the buffer.          |

+> NOTE:
+>
+> When the event "singleFrameAcquired" is triggered, the acquired image data will be returned as a reference, not a copy.
+Therefore, any changes to it will change the data source, and if another callback returns the same image data, the modifications will be synchronized.

 ## on

 Attaches an event handler function for a built-in event.